What is RSO?

 Understanding how to use RSO effectively is key to maximizing its potential benefits.
 Rick Simpson Oil, or RSO, might come with a somewhat intimidating appearance, being a thick, dark oil.
 But don't let that fool you.
 It's incredibly versatile and can be adapted to suit different preferences and needs.

-• Ingestion: You can directly consume the Rick Simpson oil by placing it under the tongue for a few moments before swallowing.
-This method, known as sublingual administration, allows quicker absorption into the bloodstream.
+- Ingestion: You can directly consume the Rick Simpson oil by placing it under the tongue for a few moments before swallowing.
+This method, known as sublingual administration, allows quicker absorption into the bloodstream and sometimes results to high when RSO high dose is taken.
 But with its thick consistency and strong terpene flavor, this is not always the most palatable option.

 How to Dose RSO